trixi-framework/P4est.jl/docs/src/introduction.md

 p4est_destroy(p4est)
 ```

-You may also use the `PonterWrapper` to set variables in `struct`s.
+You may also use the `PointerWrapper` to set variables in `struct`s.
 Here we
 set the user data pointer in the `p4est_t` `struct` to point to some data:
 ```@repl
 using P4est, MPI; MPI.Init()